Finally everything clicked so I want to share this with you.|

 trying, to learn Accounting, please read this if you want to

-I've never been able to get any CPA, Accountant or
+I've never been able to get a CPA, Accountant or

 Bookkeeper, Consultant, Investor, or Teacher to admit what

 I'm saying is true.
-They all say, teach, and apparently
+They seem to say, teach, and apparently

 think, that you just have to memorize all these account